sililomasifilo/publicsafety/src/server/README.md

 This contains all the API source that the mobile client interacts with.
 All the APIs defined here are written in the Laravel Framework for PHP and follow RESTful standards.

-This implementation is still incomplete.

-Some small changes remain to be made.

 ## TODO:
 > Tests need to be written.